Dev-Ogechi/e-portfolio/README.md

 # mini-portfolio
-A responsive website showcasing one's skills and projects through a website
+A responsive website that showcases one's skills and projects

+- It has the dark/light mode switch

 <h3>Dark mode feature</h3>